 Go Shopping.
 No ticket is required to visit the Christmas Village which features photos with Santa, unique gifts shipped to us from the North Pole, and the Village Cafe.

 Enjoy a Meal and a Show.
 For something a little different, come for Breakfast with Junie B. Jones or other holiday characters or dinner with the Grinch!
 The Junie B Jones breakfast show is every Saturday.
 The character breakfast (characters could include (but may change) Rudolph, Frosty, Gringerbread Man, and more) is on Sunday.
 And the Grinch show is every Saturday evening!
-See the webpage for 2018 ticket prices.

 Pin This Post: